baumrasen/flickr-uploader/README.md

 * Q: What happens if the local control Database (flickrdb) is deleted?
   - By re-running the program **without the -u opiotn** it will go thru your local files and check/search for already loaded pics with same checksum+Set and re-builds the local database.

 * Q: Is all sensitive information (albums and filenames) masked with the **-u** option?
   - Please note the **-u** masking option does not filter every sensitive information.
 In particular when DEBUG error level is set.

+* Q: What happens to previously loaded files if one reduces FILE_MAX_SIZE in settings?
+  - The files previously loaded over such reduced new size are not removed.

+* Q: What happens to previously loaded files if one changes the IGNORED_REGEX setting to filter out files?
+  - The files previously loaded over such reduced new size are not removed.
+Check possible future enhancement #83.